You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Swimming at Nusa Penida

-There are some places on the island that are better suited for swimming if the tides allow.
+There are a few places on the island that are better suited for swimming if the tides allow.
 I will indicate those in the itinerary below.
-However, if your main idea is to chill on a beach and to go swimming and snorkeling, the Gili Islands are better suited for you.
+However, if your main idea is to chill on a beach and go swimming and snorkeling, the Gili Islands are a much better option.

 Leave your hotel early in the morning, to make the most out of your day.
-If you didn’t rent a motorbike yet, do so the moment they open.
-Note that in order to visit all locations on the map below, you’ll need about 4 hours of driving time.
+If you haven’t rented a motorbike yet, do so the moment they open.
+To visit all locations on the map below, you’ll need about 4 hours of driving time.
 If you want to spend an hour in each place too, it’s going to be a 10-hour day.
 If this sounds like a bit too much for you, you can easily spread this itinerary over 1.5 or 2 days and go on a more relaxed pace.

 It’s a circular route, so you can start from anywhere.
 If you want to see the sunrise and/or sunset, it’s best to start with Diamond Beach and go clockwise.